zachallaun/protean/README.md

 **What are statecharts?**
 They are an extension to finite state machines that allow you to model complex behavior in a declarative, data-driven manner.
-They include nested and parallel states, enhanced/augmented state (through context), side-effects (through actions), process management (through invoke), and more.
+They include nested and parallel states, enhanced/augmented state (through assigns), side-effects (through actions), process management (through invoke), and more.
 To learn more about statecharts, I recommend [statecharts.dev](https://statecharts.dev/).

 ## Goals

-This project is currently an exploration of statecharts as they fit into the context of Elixir and OTP.
+This project is currently an exploration of statecharts as they fit into the assigns of Elixir and OTP.
 XState adopted the actor model in its implementation, so Elixir seemed like a natural fit.
 However, it may be that Elixir/OTP makes these abstractions unnecessary.